 Dorothy’s brother-in-law, Thomas Wright Hunter was quite a wealthy man.
-He owned various properties in Hedon, including the fish shop and the house next to it.
+At one point, he owned various properties in Hedon, including the fish shop and the house next to it.
 Dorothy and William were to rent these two properties.
 William did not want to move from their current house, so on their moving day, he stayed sat in his chair.
 Dorothy started to move everything with the help of her brother-in-laws.
 Everything had been moved out of the old house and into the new house, except my great grandfather and his chair.
 At this point, he had to give in his stubbornness and carry his chair down the street to the new house!

-Fish shop house, which was 36 Fletcher Gate, was first owned by Mr and Mrs Morrison, who lived next door to Bill’s mother on Lambert Park in Hedon.
+Fish Shop House, which was 36 Fletcher Gate, was first bought by Mr and Mrs Morrison, who lived next door to Dorothy’s mother-in-law, Mary Ann, at Lambert Park in Hedon.
 The Morrisons owned the fish shop and had bought the house when the previous owners sold up.
-Dorothy and William both lived there with their 3 boys.
+Dorothy and William both lived there with their 3 boys in about 1939.
 Dorothy would steal some of the potatoes out of the back of the fish shop.
 The Morrison’s eventually retired and Tom Hunter bought the fish shop and the house next door.
 From then on Dorothy ran the fish shop which was 38 Fletcher Gate.
 Tom only asked for the rent and said that she could keep the rest of the money that was earned there.
 Dorothy ran the fish shop for a very long time.
 It was called Hunter’s Fish Shop.
 The photo below shows the fish shop and the house in 2016.
 The fish shop is still a fish shop, and the house is now a hairdresser.